 Unfortunately, the Naruto stone doesn’t lead straight to the heart of anything.
 Instead, it sends you to an underground river called the “Silver River,” which you have to navigate on the back of a Last Battalion hover boat.
 After a joke about Maya’s driving skills, Tatsuya is put in charge, though the dungeon runs primarily on autopilot as you sit, manage items and otherwise wait for random encounters.
 Your only decisions concern branches in the river.
 At this point, it was the dead of night and Kyle was nearly unconscious, so I followed a walkthrough to complete the shortest route.
 Unfortunately, there were a few cutscenes to go before we could call it a wrap.
 No boss here.

 After arriving at the end of the dungeon (simply known as “Xibalba” even though all of Sumaru is on top of Xibalba at this point), the party saw that the Battalion had installed searchlights, but there was no one to operate them or to guard the door into the dungeon.
-They began to speculate about whether or not Xibalba has its own traps that might have killed the guards, and you to pick from either lasers or a superheated room to gossip about.
+They began to speculate about whether or not Xibalba has its own traps that might have killed the guards, and you to choose whether to gossip about ers or a superheated room.
 Apparently the party hasn’t learned anything, because whatever you pick comes true (I picked the laser, which led to someone saying the words “crispy critters,” which I’m positive is a reference to some other game but I can’t for the life of me remember which?).
 What’s funny is that the party doesn’t realize they manipulated the dungeon with their opinions, and this becomes a big hullabaloo later on.
 I feel let down.

 At this point, we wrapped up the first of our two days’ worth of gaming.
 We picked up right where we left off, inside Xibalba.
 The first few floors of this dungeon are actually refreshing and easy, which makes it ironic when Lisa starts complaining about being exhausted around the midpoint.
 Damn, Lisa, we went through six and a half hours of nearly identical temples of increasing complexity, but “turn right and go through the next door” is tiring you out?